todogroup/ospology/local-meetups/framework.md

 * Providing meet-up location and logistics
 * Reporting to TODO Program Manager and Steering Committee each quarter to track meetup evolution and new topics
 * Posting a recap to [OSPO Forum](https://github.com/todogroup/ospology/discussions/categories/announcements) in English language.

+## Interested?

+If you are interested in organizing a TODO Local Meetups in your region feel free to open a new [GH Discussion under OSPOlogy repo](https://github.com/todogroup/ospology/discussions), indicating the desired location and how the creation of this meet-up can benefit the OSPO Community.
+The [TODO Steering Committee](https://github.com/todogroup/governance#-about-todo-steering-committee-tsc) will review this proposal and has the final word to approve/decline.